 Dr Claudio Campagna

 Claudio is a Wildlife Conservation Society conservation zoologist, with an MD from the University of Buenos Aires and a PhD in animal behaviour from the University of California at Santa Cruz.
 For his work on the conservation of the Patagonian Sea, he has been elected a Pew Fellow in marine conservation.
-Claudio divides his efforts into three areas: field research on the biology of marine mammals, conducted at Peninsula Valdes (Argentina); conservation work; and writing essays and fiction.
+Claudio divides his efforts into three areas: field research on the biology of marine mammals, conducted at Peninsula Valdes (Argentina); marine conservation (particularly protected areas work); and writing essays and fiction.
 He is convinced of the urgent need to promote the conservation agenda using creative communication tools.
-Claudio has been published widely in scientific literature, served on the SSC Steering Committe between 2004 and 2008, is Co-Chair of the IUCN SSC Marine Conservation Sub-Committee, and is a member of the Pinniped Specialist Group.
+Claudio has published widely in scientific literature and has been serving on the SSC Steering Committee since 2004, is Co-Chair of the IUCN SSC Marine Conservation Sub-Committee, and is a member of the Pinniped Specialist Group.